matthiasprobst/h5RDMtoolbox/README.md

 ## Installation

-Use python 3.8 or higher (tested until 3.10).
+Use python 3.8 or higher (automatic testing is performed until 3.12).
 If you are a regular user, you can install the package via pip:

     pip install h5RDMtoolbox